-- Seinfeld: She had a small role in on episode, and was called back to do another one after she trash talked Jerry Seinfeld in on her comedy specials.
+- Seinfeld: She had a small role in one episode, and was called back to do another one after she trash-talked Jerry Seinfeld on her comedy specials.

-- My Life On The D-list: Her reality show, which lasted 6 years
+- My Life On The D List: Her reality show, which lasted six seasons over five years.

-- Fashion Police: She became the current main host after Joan Rivers' death, but left after only seven episodes.
+- Fashion Police: She became the main host after Joan Rivers' death, but left after only seven episodes.

 This comedian provides examples of:

-- The Artifact: Her Status as D-list celebrity.
-Nowadays she hosts Fashion police and the New Years Eve show on CNN, she has won several awards, she's a household comedy name and is also friends with very, very famous people.
-This is one of the reasons why she didn't continue with her reality show, as in her own words "[She's] too famous now"
+- The Artifact: Her status as a D-list celebrity.
+Following her reality show, she (briefly) hosted Fashion Police and the New Year's Eve show on CNN from 2007 to 2017, has won several awards, is a household comedy name and is also friends with very, very famous people.
+This is one of the reasons why she didn't continue with her reality show, as in her own words, "[She's] too famous now."

-- Celebrityis Overrated: Firmly opposes this, and claims that fame and awards make her feel better than any other type of acomplishment.
+- Celebrity Is Overrated: Firmly opposes this, and claims that fame and awards make her feel better than any other type of accomplishment.